dougjohnson/authproxy/README.md

 ### Set up DNS
 All your restricted sites will be accessible via subdomains.
 For the purposes of this guide, we'll assume you own the domain `laughinghyena.com` and you want all your restricted sites to be accessible under `*.internal.laughinghyena.com`.

 Set up DNS so that `*.internal.laughinghyena.com` resolves to the IP address of the box where your authproxy is running.
-Just make entries in your local hosts file for testing purposes.
+You can make entries in your local hosts file for testing purposes.

 ### Set up your config file
 A sample config file is provided in this repo.
 Use it to create your own `authproxy.gcfg` file.